WillJRoper/h5forest/README.md

 pip install .
 ```

-at the root level of the repo.
+at the root level of the repo (PyPi install coming soon).

 You will now have the `h5forest` command installed.
 Simply run